MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/export-or-delete-your-data.md

 ## Delete your user data from Kaizala mobile app
 <a name="BKMK_Todeletespecificpersonaldata"> </a>

 You can delete your Kaizala account and data from the Kaizala mobile app.
-When you delete your account from Kaizala the following happens:
+When you delete your account from Kaizala, the following happens:

 - Your account is removed.